-To start, click on "Create New Alarm" at the top left and you will be presented with a screen asking you to name your new alarm as well as choose what type of alarm you want to create.
+1. To start, click on "Create New Alarm" at the top left and then fill out the prompts in the box asking to name the new alarm as well as choose the type of alarm.

 There are three types of Alarms:

 |Activity||These alarms will be used to capture screenshots and react to employee behavior.|

 |USB||Available on the Advanced plan, these will trigger when a USB storage device is inserted or written to.|